MajinBuuOnSecurity/Terraform-Monorepo/README.md

 4. Edits the `admin` role trust policy to include the [`sts:SetSourceIdentity`](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_monitor.html#id_credentials_temp_control-access_monitor-know) permission
 5. Adds the managed `IAMFullAccess`, `ReadOnlyAccess`, `SecurityAudit`, `ViewOnlyAccess` policies, and a custom `EnableS3AccountPublicAccessBlock` policy, to `admin` role
 6. Remove `AdministratorAccess` (`* on *`) from `admin` role
-7. Moves new account to the given OU, if given.
+7. Moves new account to the given OU, if one was given.
 8. Writes Terraform / displays `import` instructions

 All this code is straightforwardly read from [\_\_main\_\_.py](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/main/automation/create_aws_account/__main__.py) which is only 100 lines of code.